 are out there and the extent to which desperation and anger forces

-ordinary people to turn to populists or demigods like Trump.
+ordinary people to turn to populists or demagogues like Trump.

 Once the electorate has reached the boiling point political